bd/twidor/README.md

 A chord is formed by pressing several keys together, like playing a "chord" on a piano.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
 width="30%" align="right"> Each small 4x3 array shows letters sent by two keys pressed simultaneously.
-The orientation mirrors that of the larger 4x3 array: one row for each finger, and green/blue/red for left, middle and right columns.
+Button layout is the same: one row for each finger, and green/blue/red for left/middle/right columns.

 The first key of the chord is the large box.
 The location of the first key is reative to the larger 4x3 array.